-I’m very pleased and proud to announce my latest book, Screaming Angels.
-This story is a historical account of one the strangest deals the British ever did with Soviet Russia, with a romantic twist.
+Screaming Angels is a historical account of one the strangest deals the British ever did with Soviet Russia, with a romantic twist.
 If you love romance, this will be right up your street.
 And if you love aviation tales, especially about Cold War jets, you will also love it.

-On a personal note, this book has caused my quite a lot of strife!
+On a personal note, this book has been quite a challenge!
 I already knew about the Rolls Royce Nene engine fiasco, and then I had a strange dream.
 This became the inspiration for a new book, but the first draft didn’t electrify me, or my beta readers.
 It seemed to lack emotion, and the plot needed a twist.
 I sought inspiration in classic romances like Wuthering Heights and Lady Chatterley’s Lover and, six rewrites later, it has a lot of feeling and a great twist!
 I think I finally got it right.
 Read on if you want to sample some excerpts!

 Screaming Angels – How the Soviets stole the secrets of Rolls Royce’s best jet engine and built the greatest fighter in the world.